JnyJny/blynclight/README.rst

 Embrava distributes a Software Development Kit (sdk) for Windows, MacOS and Linux that developers must first `request`_ access to.
 The MacOS and Linux SDKs provide access to BlyncLight devices via a static lirary archive.
 Developers then link their applications against the static library.
 Unfortunately, Python cannot access static library archives via the the ctypes module.
 Fortunately, it is relatively easy to un package a static library archive into object files and construct a dynamic or shared object.

-It is my hope that at some point in the future I can distribute either the URLs or the dynamic libraries directly.
+Hopefully in the near future the URLs or the dynamic libraries can be distributed directly with the repo which will greatly facilitate installation via pip.

 TL;DR
 -----